spring-projects/spring-integration/build-spring-integration/resources/readme.txt

-SPRING INTEGRATION 1.0.0.m1 (JAN 23, 2008)
+SPRING INTEGRATION 1.0.0.m2 (Feb 28, 2008)
 ------------------------------------------

-This is the initial release of Spring Integration.
+This is the 1.0 Milestone 2 release of Spring Integration.

+To find out what has changed since Milestone 1.0, see 'changelog.txt'

 The following are the key messaging components defined in this release: org.springframework.integration.message.Message